drzhelnov/drzhelnov.github.io/usmle/usmlecontentoutline.md

   - enabling patient behaviors (eg, education and counseling)
 - **Use of an interpreter or surrogate**

-**Medical ethics and jurisprudence, include issues related to death and dying and palliative care**
+**Medical ethics and jurisprudence, include issues related to death and dying and palliative care - STEP 2 CK ONLY**

 - **Consent/informed consent to treatment, permission to treat (full disclosure, risks and benefits, placebos, alternative therapies, conflict of interest, and vulnerable populations)**
 - **Determination of medical decision-making capacity/informed refusal**